X

 Changing, skipping or canceling a Purple Carrot order

-You can add, change or cancel meals easily through the app or through the website.
-You can also skip a week's delivery or cancel anytime prior to the weekly cut-off.
+You can add, change or cancel meals easily through the app or the website.
+You can also skip a week's delivery or cancel anytime before the weekly cut-off.